 First of all, I will explain what should happen, then, what did happen, and what tools and parts you will need to make your experience easier:

-Step seven: Remove the four nuts from u-bolts attached to axel and lower spring.
+- Remove the four nuts from u-bolts attached to axle and lower spring.

 Now, this is the way it should go if we lived in a perfect world without rust!
 Oh. if it were only so easy!
 This is where the religion from the above quote comes in.
 This is what really happened: